MicrosoftDocs/minecraft-creator/creator/Documents/DifferencesBetweenBedrockAndJava.md

 ### Minecraft: Java Edition

 This version was originally released in 2009.
 This version used to be called Minecraft until it was renamed to Minecraft: Java Edition in September 2017.
-As the name implies, it’s developed in Java and isn’t compatible with the current version of Minecraft for the most part.
+As the name implies, it's developed in Java and isn't compatible with the current version of Minecraft for the most part.
 This edition is commonly referred to as simply "Java".

 ### Minecraft: Bedrock Edition